How to brew Hazy IPAs – a beginner's guide to homebrewing NEIPA

 So, fermenting the beer with the right yeast is super important here.
 We will have a lot of delicious hop oils and compounds in suspension, and we need a yeast that will react to this, achieving the magic known as bio-transformation.

 There are several great dry yeast choices.
-Lallemand's New England and Verdant yeasts are head and shoulders above the rest in this field, with Voss Kveik also quite popular, especially if you don’t have temperature control.
+Lallemand's New England and Verdant yeasts are head and shoulders above the rest in this field, with Voss Kveik and Lutra also quite popular, especially if you don’t have temperature control.
 A lot of people have had success with S-04 as well.

 There’s plenty of choice in liquid yeasts as well, but at Kegland we do tend to stick to dry – you just cannot beat the convenience and price.
 London Fog is one liquid yeast we have used with great effect if you want to go that route.